eliranwong/ChatGPT-GUI/README.md

 # ChatGPT-GUI

-Use Qt to develop a graphical user interface for use of ChatGPT API
+Use Qt to develop a standalone graphical user interface for use of ChatGPT API

 ![Screenshot from 2023-03-09 10-52-48](https://user-images.githubusercontent.com/25262722/224003152-aebe59d0-82f1-46b9-9695-a0b5e7406102.png)